 Content captured via the Selfie Action Tool can be displayed on your own campaign website and you can even embed a special gallery for all to see.
 From there you can deliver the images to your target in any number of creative ways.

 And the Make it Australian team will be doing just that!
-This week a crew of screen industry workers including performers, directors, screenwriters, technicians, composers, editors and cinematographers will be taking the petition in the form of a huge montage to Canberra - aiming to gain bipartisan support for the crucial changes needed.
-We can't wait to see it!
+This week a crew of screen industry workers including performers, directors, screenwriters, technicians, composers, editors and cinematographers will be taking the petition in the form of a huge montage (see above!) to Canberra - aiming to gain bipartisan support for the crucial changes needed.

 And while you’re at it get creative take a tour of the Do Gooder toolset, and make your own!